or-fusion/pao/doc/readthedocs/examples.rst

 The ``pao.pyomo.FA`` uses the method for solving linear bilevel programs with big-M relaxations described by Fortuny-Amat and McCarl [FortunyMcCarl]_.
-By deault, the final values of the upper- and lower-level variables are loaded back into the Pyomo model.
+By default, the final values of the upper- and lower-level variables are loaded back into the Pyomo model.
 The ``results`` object contains information about the problem, the solver and the solver status.